ericmand/cuecard-page-92744/content/pages/index.md

     subtitle: In a Glance
     align: center
     grid_items:
-      - title: Right When You Need It
+      - title: Requests via text/SMS
         title_align: left
         content: >-
           See all of your appointments, work meetings and life events in one